Emil Albrecht Photos

 I first became aware of Emil's photos back in 1968, when Dave England presented a set of 24-inch wide prints of Union Pacific steam and turbine locomotives to the Golden Spike Model Railroad Club in Salt Lake City.
 The prints were displayed at the club's layout on the Utah State fairgrounds.

-I met Emil Albrecht in the summer of 1968, when Dave England introduced us during the last run of Union Pacific's Cache Valley Local mixed train, running between Cache Junction and Preston, Idaho.
+I met Emil Albrecht in the summer of 1968, when Dave England, who I had just met a couple months before, introduced us during the last run of Union Pacific's Cache Valley Local mixed train, running between Cache Junction and Preston, Idaho.

-Several of Emil's photos were used in 1997 in the first edition of my Ogden Rails book.
-By the time the second edition was published in 2005, most of Emil's black & white negatives had passed into the collection of James Ehernberger, and permission was received to re-use the same photographs.
+Several of Emil's photos were used in the first edition of my Ogden Rails book when it was published in 1997.
+When the second edition was published in 2005, most of Emil's black & white negatives had passed into the collection of James Ehernberger, and permission was received to re-use the same photographs.

 Scanning started on October 10, 2013.
 By the time the project was completed on December 14th, a total of 105 rolls with 2,339 images had been scanned.
 All of the images can be viewed among 83 separate online photo albums, with a few albums encompassing multiple rolls due to the photographs being taken on the same day, in the same location.

-These rolls of 35mm film are in rolls that snap back like a steel spring.
-Since I received them in January 2012, I have tried several remedies to take the curl out them, but none worked.
-The negative holder for my Plustek 8200i film scanner has openings for six images, with a cover that is hinged at one end, and a snap closure at the other.
-I wear cotton gloves, and hold the roll up to the light and unroll six images.
+These rolls of 35mm film were in rolls that snap back like a steel spring.
+Since I received them in January 2012, I had tried several remedies to take the curl out them, but none worked.
+The negative holder for my Plustek 8200i film scanner had openings for six images, with a cover that is hinged at one end, and a snap closure at the other.
+I wore cotton gloves, and held the roll up to the light and unroll six images.
 I then cut a strip of six images off of the full-length roll, one strip at a time.
-I have to carefully hold each strip in the holder, and carefully close the cover.
-I then adjust the position of the strip within the holder, averaging the amount of image that is visible, since they do not line up perfectly, meaning that the spacing of the images as they were taken in a 1940s-era camera do not match the perfect spacing of the Plustek negative holder.
-I use canned air to blow off any dust or lint that may have attached itself.
+I had to carefully hold each strip in the holder, and carefully close the cover.
+I then adjusted the position of the strip within the holder, averaging the amount of image that is visible, since they did not line up perfectly, meaning that the spacing of the images as they were taken in a 1940s-era camera do not match the perfect spacing of the Plustek negative holder.
+I used canned air to blow off any dust or lint that may have attached itself.

-I use Vuescan and scan the negatives at 2400 ppi and 16-bit gray, with no color balance or correction, and manual cropping.
-I have tried 3600 ppi, but I get artifacts in the scan, and the light grays in the sky get blown out as pixelated white blotches.
-I have learned that this is because on the Plustek, anything higher than its native 2400 ppi, is interpolated, or "upsampled."
-You can see this on some of my earlier scans, but it's not bad enough to make me want to re-scan.
+I used Vuescan and scanned the negatives at 2400 ppi and 16-bit gray, with no color balance or correction, and manual cropping.
+I tried 3600 ppi, but I got artifacts in the scan, and the light grays in the sky were blown out as pixelated white blotches.
+I learned that this is because on the Plustek scanner, anything higher than its native 2400 ppi, is interpolated, or "upsampled."

-Each scan takes about one minute to preview, crop, and scan.
-I then use FastStone Viewer to straighten the image, then set the levels manually (no "auto" anything), tweaking the gamma and contrast as needed.
-The finished scan is then re-sized to 5000 pixels width, which is the National Archives standard, then saved as uncompressed TIFs.
-Each finished file is about 16MB.
+Each scan took about one minute to preview, crop, and scan.
+I then used FastStone Viewer to straighten the image, then set the levels manually (no "auto" anything), tweaking the gamma and contrast as needed.
+The finished scan was then re-sized to 5000 pixels width, which is the National Archives standard, then saved as uncompressed TIFs.
+Each finished file was about 16MB.
 The images in the SmugMug online albums are converted to full-sized JPGs, at 100 percent quality.
-For the images I share on TO, I re-size them to 150 ppi and 900 pixels wide, then save them as JPGs.

-After I scan the negatives, they are placed in a snack-size Ziplock bag, after I use a Sharpie to write the roll number and a description on the bag.
+After I scanned the negatives, they were placed in a snack-size Ziplock bag, after I use a Sharpie to write the roll number and a description on the bag.
 Each roll came rolled in a paper wrapper on which Emil wrote the information and date.
-I scan this piece of paper as a label, which is uploaded with the images to the online albums.
-This paper sheet is placed in the Ziplock bag, and the bag is sealed.
+I scanned this piece of paper as a label, which was uploaded with the images to the online albums.
+This paper sheet is placed in the Ziplock bag, and the bag was sealed.

-Eight additional rolls were discovered recently and sent to be added to the larger collection.
+Eight additional rolls were discovered recently and sent to me so they could be added to the larger collection.
 Scanning of these eight rolls began on March 24, 2016, and finished on April 2, 2016, adding 205 images to the online albums.

 The rolls came with little more than a roll number, and a basic location and date.
 To maintain a basic story of what was being photographed, each roll is presented in the same sequence that Emil shot them.